Israel-Molestina/Israel-Molestina.github.io/README.md

 * Semantic and valid HTML
 * No use of media queries as Bootstrap has minimized their need

-### Below is the link to the finsished application along with a screenshot of each page
+### Below is the link to the finished application along with a screenshot of each page

 ### [Portfolio](https://israel-molestina.github.io/)